Discworld (world): Usage

 The calendar in general use in the Sto Plains and Ramtops ("Ankh-Morpork years") uses the agricultural year, and counts from the founding of Unseen University.
 Years and centuries are also given names by the UU's astrologers.
 2005 AM, for instance, is the Year of the Prawn, the fifth year of the Century of the Anchovy.
 The majority of the Discworld novels are set in the 20th century AM, the Century of the Fruitbat, with the later ones entering the 21st, the Century of the Anchovy.

 Other calendars count from various other events, and different schools of astronomy give the years different names.
 The Theocracy of Muntab has a calendar that counts down, rather than up.
 The reason for this is unknown, though it is agreed that waiting around for it to reach zero is unwise.

 Languages

-Pratchett gave Discworld a variety of fictional languages, though most, if not all, of these are versions of real-world languages renamed to match country names created for the novels.
-Alongside those of the non-human species such as Dwarfs, Trolls and orangutans, the Disc's fictional human languages include:
+Pratchett gave the Discworld a variety of fictional languages, though most, if not all, of these are versions of real-world languages renamed to match country names created for the novels.
+Alongside those of the non-human species such as Dwarfs, Trolls, and orang-utans, the Disc's fictional human languages include: